Vutov/lnd/docs/INSTALL.md

 (NOTE: It may take several minutes to find segwit-enabled peers.)

-While `btcd` is syncing you can check on its progress using btcd's `getinfo` RPC command:
+While `btgd` is syncing you can check on its progress using btgd's `getinfo` RPC command:
 ```
 btcctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getinfo